mc-imperial/shader-compiler-bugs/iphone-se-webgl/wrong_images/large-v100-webgl-e492c97b6266d2e3_inv_variant_27/README.md

 # Actual Results:
 The shaders render significantly different images, which they should not.
-The variant image is mostly transparent.
+The variant image is mostly transparent garbage.